aptech/docs/docs/CR-svdusv.rst

 ----------------
 .. function:: { u, s, v } = svdusv(x)

-    :param x: NxP matrix or K-dimensional array where the last two dimensions are NxP, whose singular values are to be computed.
+    :param x:  data whose singular values are to be computed, where the last two dimensions are NxP.
-    :type x: matrix or array
+    :type x: NxP matrix or K-dimensional array

     :return u: where the last two dimensions are :math:`NxN`, the left singular vectors of x.